-Research Assistant I/II (several posts) in the HKU-Pasteur Research Pole of the School of Public Health (Ref.: 515561) (to commence as soon as possible on a one-year temporary basis or two-year fixed-term basis, with the possibility of renewal subject to satisfactory performance).
+Research Assistant I/II (several posts) in the HKU-Pasteur Research Pole, School of Public Health (Ref.: 518952) (to commence as soon as possible on a one-year temporary basis or a two-year fixed-term basis, with the possibility of renewal subject to satisfactory performance)

 Applicants should have a Bachelor’s degree or above in bioinformatics or a related discipline, with a background in life sciences or health.
 They should have work knowledge of molecular biology and at least one programming language such as python or R, proficiency in command line tools for data science, and excellent written and verbal communication skills.
 They should be organized, self-motivated, and able to work independently and collaboratively.
 Preference will be given to those with expertise in genomics, pipeline or workflow automation, familiarity with software development best practices, and experience configuring and deploying analysis on an HPC or cloud infrastructure.
 Those who plan to pursue postgraduate studies are welcome to apply.